lorenzorbr/lorenzorbr/README.md

 ### Welcome to my GitHub

-- 🔭 Nowadays, i'm working as a fullstack developer at ADP - main focus in backend and devops
+- 🔭 Nowadays, i'm working as a fullstack developer at ADP - main focus in DevOps, automating work on platforms for making developer's life easier
-- I like to study what makes me feel challenged
 - 💬 Feel free to message me
 - 📫 Personal E-mail : lorenzorbr@hotmail.com